 2. You don’t want to worry about planning meals

 If you don’t want to worry about deciding where to eat, a Hawaii island cruise might be for you!
-While you will probably have some meals off the ship, the majority of your meals will take place on the cruise ship and will be included in your cruise fare.
+While you will probably have some meals off the ship, most of your meals will take place on the cruise ship and will be included in your cruise fare.

 3. You have limited mobility

 I recently had someone reach out to me, asking about things to do if you are older or have limited mobility.
-She had already booked her trip, but I wish she would have reached out to me sooner!
-Cruise ships are great options for those with limited mobility, as are most excursions.
+She had already booked her trip, but I wish she had contacted me sooner!
+Cruise ships and most cruise excursions are great options for those with limited mobility.

-If you’re dreaming of days of hiking and kayaking, then a Hawaii cruise might not be for you.
-However, if those things aren’t possible due to limited mobility, a cruise might be the best way to see the Hawaiian islands.
+If you dream of days of hiking and kayaking, a Hawaii cruise might not be for you.
+However, if those activities aren’t possible due to limited mobility, a cruise might be the best way to see the Hawaiian islands.

 4. Do you love cruises?

-This is simple, but a Hawaii cruise might be right for you if you love cruises.
-If you enjoy cruises, what better way to see the Hawaiian islands than by a cruise?
+This is simple, but a Hawaii cruise might suit you if you love cruises.
+What better way to see the Hawaiian islands than by cruise?

-Did you know that you also get to sail down the Na Pali coast?
-I can’t imagine a better way to view the Na Pali coast than from the balcony of your stateroom.
+Did you know that you can also sail down the Na Pali coast?
+I can’t imagine a better way to view it than from the balcony of your stateroom.

 5. There aren’t many other “all-inclusive” experiences in Hawaii

 I’m asked all the time about all-inclusive resorts in Hawaii.
-The short answer, there aren’t any.
+The short answer is there aren’t any.

-Sure, some hotels have breakfast options, and even a couple with full meal options, but they are costly, and none are truly all-inclusive.
+Sure, some hotels have breakfast options and even a couple with full meal options, but they are costly, and none are truly all-inclusive, like what you’d find in Mexico or Jamaica.
 A Hawaii cruise is the closest thing you’ll find to an all-inclusive Hawaii experience.

 You will know exactly how much you’ll spend after booking your cruise and excursions.
-It might not be cheap, but when you crunch the numbers, a Hawaii cruise often ends up being more affordable than a comparable land vacation.
+It might not be cheap, but when you crunch the numbers, a Hawaii cruise is often more affordable than a comparable land vacation.
 All you need to budget after the cruise and excursions are souvenirs.

 6. You’ll always have an ocean view